 During a regular massage session, you might spend half the time lying face-down on your stomach, which is definitely uncomfortable for a pregnant woman.
 Furthermore, lying facing up is also uncomfortable as it puts pressure on major blood vessels and inhibits blood flow, a position that may make an expectant mother feel nauseated.
 On the other hand, it is adapted to suit the anatomical changes you go through during pregnancy.

 8. How to give a prenatal massage at home?

-With proper skills and by observing the necessary safety precautions, pregnancy massage can be performed safely at home.
+With proper skills and by observing the necessary safety precautions, it can be performed safely at home.
 Prenatal yoga is great for reducing stress.

-However, if your partner is around, he should consider these pregnancy massage tips when performing an at-home pregnancy massage:
+However, if your partner is around, he should consider these pregnancy massage tips when performing it at-home.

 Factors to consider when performing at-home pregnancy massage